To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 When It Happened: February 2015

-What Was Compromised: Records including Social Security numbers, birthdays and addresses, no credit card information was obtained
+What Was Compromised: Records including Social Security numbers, birthdays, email addresses and physical addresses.

 2014 Security Breaches

-What Was Compromised: Names, email addresses, telephone numbers, dates of birth, hashed passwords and encrypted or unencrypted security questions and answers
+What Was Compromised: Names, email addresses, telephone numbers, dates of birth, user names, hashed passwords and encrypted or unencrypted security questions and answers.

 When It Happened: September 2014